 Keep busy: If you wake up early take a walk, go out to breakfast or do something around the house.
 Try a little “retail therapy” (go shopping) or enjoy the decadence of going to a movie in the middle of the day.
 Many businesses allow their staff to take “mental health days” if needed.
 If you can’t sleep do the crossword puzzle, read or watch TV.
 Don’t sit in your room and ruminate, you have to free your mind so your heart can heal.

-Don’t try to mask your pain by trying to find a replacement: We all know the term “rebound relationship” these happen when we (unconsciously) use another person to fill the gap that’s been created by the ending of a relationship.
+Don’t try to mask your pain by trying to find a replacement: We all know the term “rebound relationship” this happens when we (unconsciously) use another person to fill the gap that’s been created by the ending of a relationship.
 These transitional connections can feel healing in the short term, but if you don’t process your pain appropriately you will not be able to be in a fully committed partnership.

 Don’t spend too much time alone: Hang out with friends or make new ones, go to coffee with someone you can talk to, volunteer in your community.
 You will need time alone, but if you isolate yourself you won’t be able to fully process your feelings or get the support you need to heal.